a-essam23/nawy/README.md

   - Configure a method to share types between frontend and backend. (likely using Swagger)
 - **Testing:**
   - Implement unit and integration tests for the backend and frontend.
+- **SEO:**
+  - Implement dynamic meta tags for SEO.
+- **Persistant Filters:**
+  - Implement a method to save user preferences (filters) in cookies for persistent filtering even while SSR.

 ## Tech Stack